Westfield Penrith

-Westfield Penrith, formerly Penrith Plaza, is a shopping centre in the suburb of Penrith in the Greater Western Sydney area of New South Wales, Australia.
+Westfield Penrith, formerly Penrith Plaza, is a shopping centre in Penrith, New South Wales, Australia.

+History

-The shopping centre opened on 31 March 1971 with Myer as lead tenant and was sold to the General Property Trust (GPT) in April 1971.
+The shopping centre opened as Penrith Plaza on 31 March 1971 with Myer as lead tenant and was sold to the General Property Trust (GPT) in April 1971.
+By 1993, the ANZ Bank had a shareholding.

 In early 2005, GPT reached agreement with the Westfield Group to sell 50% of Penrith Plaza after which it became known as Westfield Penrith.

 Expansions

 In 2005, the centre underwent a $140 million expansion which added 16,000 sqm including 105 retailers and left the centre with 83,000 sqm of space.

 In November and December 2022, Westfield Penrith debuted a $33 million update including a Coles supermarket and a Holey Moley indoor golf course.

+Tenants

+Westfield Penrith has 91,409 m² of floor space.
+The major retailers include Aldi, Apple Store, Archie Brothers Cirque Electriq, Best & Less, Big W, Coles, Cotton On, Hoyts, JB Hi-Fi, Myer, Rebel and Woolworths.